Thunder Fox

-Thunder Fox (サンダーフォックス) is a run and gun video game released in arcades by Taito in 1990 and for the Mega Drive in 1991.
+is a 1990 run and gun video game developed and published by Taito for arcades.
+It was released in North America in June 1990 and in Japan in July 1990.
+It was ported to the Sega Genesis in 1991.

-Plot

-In the year 199X, the world was lost in a vortex of terror.
-Malicious terrorism gripped the land, the sky, and the sea.
-There were two brave men who fought against this reign of violence.
-They were the anti-terrorism team, "THUNDER FOX."

 Gameplay

 Thunder Fox is a horizontally scrolling shooter, where the players take control of agents Thunder and Fox.
 Thunder is more efficient with firearms, while Fox is better in using a knife.
 The levels are all divided into multiple sections, from a military base to a plane.
-The action is focused on close combat with using the knife to attack, but there are also other weapons dropped by enemies like grenades, flame-throwers and handguns.
+The action is focused on close combat with using the knife to attack, but there are also other weapons dropped by enemies like grenades, flame-throwers, and handguns.

 Reception

 In Japan, Game Machine listed Thunder Fox on their August 15, 1990 issue as being the thirteenth most-successful table arcade unit of the month.

 Leisure Line magazine reviewed the arcade game and rated it 8 out of 10.